manolo/gwt-polymer-elements/README.md

 3. Run `bower install`
 4. Run `gulp gwt-api`
 5. Go one level up (to the `gwt-polymer` directory)
-6. Run demo module as GWT application
+6. Run the `demo` module as GWT application